nickknw/nickknowlson.com/_posts/2012-07-17-seven-languages-week-3-day-2.markdown

 {% highlight haskell %}
 append :: [a] -> [a] -> [a]
+append [] ys = ys
-append xs ys = foldr (:) ys xs
+append (x:xs) ys = x : append xs ys
 {% endhighlight %}

-Okay, this one might be a little bit fancy looking depending on your familiarity with Haskell, but once you know that `(:)` concatenates an element to the beginning of an array, and are familiar with [`foldr`](http://www.haskell.org/haskellwiki/Fold) (also known as `reduce`, `inject`, and `Aggregate`) it should more or less make sense.
+A basic recursive implementation of append.
 Once again, it is straightforward to use:

 {% highlight haskell %}
 list = append [1, 2, 3] [4, 5, 6]